Which city is cheaper, Chicago or Fort Lauderdale?

 Both Chicago and Fort Lauderdale are popular destinations to visit in the summer with plenty of activities.
 Many travelers come to Fort Lauderdale for the beaches, snorkeling, and the family-friendly experiences.
 Also, many visitors come to Chicago in the summer for the beaches, the city activities, the music scene, and the family-friendly experiences.

 In July, Fort Lauderdale is generally a little warmer than Chicago.
-Temperatures in Fort Lauderdale average around 83°F (28°C), and Chicago stays around 77°F (25°C).
+Daily temperatures in Fort Lauderdale average around 83°F (28°C), and Chicago fluctuates around 77°F (25°C).

 It's quite sunny in Chicago.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives around the same amount of sunshine as Chicago during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Chicago receives 326 hours of full sun in the summer.